jstnfroa/clinic-management-app-python/README.md

 # clinic-management-app-python
-# This is a Clinic Managmnt Application for our Python Project
+# This is a Clinic Management Application for our Python Project